“No music, no life.”

 In 2009, founder Russ Solomon donated over 200 boxes of Tower-related history—artwork, photographs, memorabilia, awards, business records and correspondence, office furnishings and even the neon signs from the first stand-alone store—to the Center for Sacramento History.
-The Tower Records Project, a campaign to fund the preservation of Russ’ gift and make it publicly available, has kicked off.
+The Tower Records Project is a campaign to fund the preservation of Russ’ gift and make it publicly available for research.

-For more information please contact the project organizers: firstname.lastname@example.org
+For more information please contact the project organizers at firstname.lastname@example.org.

 Founded in 1953, the Center for Sacramento History is the historical research and education center for the Sacramento region.
 The Center’s collections are held in the public trust and reflect the many aspects of the social, economic, political, geographic and cultural history of the region.

 The Center is the official repository for the archival records of local government; the long-term care of these public documents is often required by state and federal law.
 We also maintain privately donated manuscripts and personal papers from individuals, businesses and organizations in the community.
 The Center’s museum collections are artifacts, or three-dimensional objects, which also document the lives and activities of the residents of the Sacramento region.

 Center staff members maintain the museum and archival collections, making the material available for study and use by the public.
 The staff also creates exhibitions and displays for the Sacramento History Museum and public areas of local government buildings.